wnfs-wg/spec/spec/private-wnfs.md

   // i.e. the CID is encrypted with the ratchet from the revision that is linked to
   // Also: What is encrypted should be the actual byte representation of a CID (usually 40 bytes),
   // as opposed to the dag-cbor-encoded representation of a CID.
-  AesKw<Cid> // disambiguation CID for revision
+  AesKwp<Cid> // disambiguation CID for revision
 ]

 // deterministically encrypted using deriveKey(ratchet) (see AesGcmDet in notation.md)